Menhaden catch cap eased, pleasing no one

 But others said they saw no downside to permitting what they considered a small increase in the catch.
 The increase approved Wednesday would raise the cap to about 200,000 metric tons, still below the 212,000 metric tons allowed to be caught before the 2012 cut.

-“We needlessly cut [in 2012] on bad science, on a knee-jerk reaction that was based on politics,” said Kyle Schick, a Virginian representing the Potomac River Fisheries Commission on the ASMFC panel.
+“We needlessly cut [in 2012] on bad science, on a knee-jerk reaction that was based on politics,” said Kyle Schick, a member of the Virginia delegation.
 Schick contended that the 10 percent increase approved last year was “way lower than it could be,” based on the scientists’ assessments.

 Ben Landry, spokesman for Omega Protein, called the size of the increase “a little disappointing,” but nevertheless praised the commission for its “measured approach” toward restoring some of the catch allowance lost in 2012.
 That cut prompted Omega to lay off about 65 workers and idle three of the nine vessels in its Reedville fleet, he said.